rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

     - Moving from recording the raw texture generated for pixels to the post-processed texture from wgpu involved a major overhaul, and it proved too glitchy and slow.
-    Hopefully it will be revived later.
+    Hopefully it will be revived later, in the form of recording user inputs.
 - Many structural improvements, such as less glitchy particle placement with Bresenham's line algorithm, better error handling, and ensuring particles are only ever stored on the stack
 - Performance improvements, including generating noise in a separate thread
-- And currently work in progress: An ImGui based UI
+- Currently WIP: UI using wgpu_gylph and custom rounded rectangle rendering

 Got any ideas?
 Leave an [issue on github][Sandbox], or add it yourself!